ucsc-creativecoding/coloring-b-w-photos-/README.md

 We used 3640 pairs of images of flowers as training data and tested it on flower photos as well as other black and white photos.

-Here are example images from the training dataset:
+Here are example images from the training dataset (there were also other kinds of flowers):

 ![](Results/flower_training_coloring-04.jpg)